 Fort Augustus, although small, has a lot going on!
 This is perhaps due to its geography.
 It is situated on the shore at the extreme southwestern end of Loch Ness.
 With a population between six and seven hundred, the village is compact, beautiful and sometimes bustling with activity.
 This is especially so with tourists during the high summer period!
 However, it’s never congested.

-Boats travel north and south along the Caledonian Canal which cuts through the centre of the village as does the road from Fort William to Inverness via a swing bridge.
-A lovely tourist (and local) pastime is to sit outside a Fort Augustus bar or restaurant with a drink or meal spending a lazy hour or two watching the boats of all shapes and sizes passing through the series of locks on the canal.
+Boats travel north and south along the Caledonian Canal.
+This cuts through the centre of the village as does the road from Fort William to Inverness via a swing bridge.
+A lovely tourist (and local) pastime is to sit outside a Fort Augustus bar or restaurant with a drink or meal.
+Spend a lazy hour or two watching the boats of all shapes and sizes passing through the series of locks on the canal.

 Find accommodation, tours, attractions, events and restaurants to help you plan your trip